Get expert advice on replacing OneNote with Nimbus in your workflowBook a demo

 - Absence of built-in formulas for Nimbus tables.
 You can’t add complex formulas to your tables like in Excel or Google Sheets.

 Notion is one of the alternatives to OneNote.
 It’s perfect for project and time management, both at work and for personal use.
-You can create your own work environment inside Notion and use its functions for planning and creating more content.
+You can create your own work environment inside Notion and use its functions for planning and creating more notes.

 But you should know it from the beginning: it might be complicated to start using Notion.
 There are many add-ons for Notion that can help you out and create appealing notes.
 With these add-ons, you can add descriptions, deadlines, and assignees to every point of the list, email, in-app notifications, etc. However, be aware that you’ll need to download these add-ons first and learn how to integrate them wisely.
 If you’re ready to invest a lot of your time in creating your custom personal management system, learn by trial and error just to make it fit your specific desires and needs – then Notion can be your perfect choice!